lhazlewood/spin/README.md

 This example has one healthcheck named `ready`, but this name can be whatever string you want that makes sense for your healthcheck.
 Any number of named healthcheck definitions may be defined within `healthchecks`.

-A healthcheck definition supports 3 properties:
+A healthcheck definition may have 3 properties:

 * [command](#service-healthchecks-command)
 * [tries](#service-healthchecks-tries)